QuantAMMProtocol/QuantAMM-V1/pkg/pool-quantamm/README.md

 ## Pool Creation

 Pools are created via their respective factory methods that ensure parameter requirements are met.
-SetRuleForPool is called during construction of the pool however registration into the vault is DAO controlled.
+SetRuleForPool is called during construction of the pool however registration into the UpdateWeightRunner is Protocol controlled.

 ## Index pools hooks